 - A SOC GPA of at least 3.50 and a UW GPA of at least 3.30 at graduation.

 Applying to the Sociology Honors Program

-Students apply to the Honors Program in the spring or summer quarter of their junior year.
+Students apply to the Honors Program in the spring quarter of their junior year.

 A complete application will include the application form, a statement of purpose, a writing sample, and an unofficial transcript.